Doctors are among the many dead in Gaza. These are their stories

 He added that Saidam never expressed any political views.
 The only manner in which he was assertive, according to Mattar, was when he was advocating for his patients, "asking for facilities or instruments from the management of the hospital."

-As the war escalated and more burn victims with debilitating injuries from explosives were rushed to Shifa, Saidam's expertise became indispensable.
+As the war escalated and more victims with terrible burns from explosives were rushed to Shifa, Saidam's expertise became indispensable.

 "He was of great value to the hospital because we have very few plastic surgeons in Gaza," Mattar explained.

-In addition to the seemingly indiscriminate shelling, Mattar said he and other physicians have noticed "that during this war, for the first time, many of the victims have high degree burns — second to third-degree burns, full-body burns, including kids and women."
+Mattar said he and other physicians have noticed "that during this war, for the first time, many of the victims have high-degree burns — second- to third-degree burns, full-body burns, including kids and women."

 Treating those types of extreme injuries, he said, was Saidam's specialty.